 Behind the guides

-End of Life Tools is written and maintained by a small U.S.-based editorial team.
-We research end-of-life planning topics using primary sources from government agencies, industry organizations, and publicly available records.
+End of Life Tools is written and edited by Matt Morgan, who researches end-of-life planning topics using primary sources from government agencies, industry organizations, and publicly available records.

-We are not funeral directors, attorneys, or financial advisors.
-Our goal is to present accurate, clearly sourced general information that helps families make informed decisions.
-It is not professional, legal, medical, or financial advice.
+Matt is not a funeral director, attorney, or financial advisor.
+The goal is to present accurate, clearly sourced general information that helps families make informed decisions — it is not professional, legal, medical, or financial advice.

 Areas of focus